iancatez/natural-disaster-distance-monitor/README.md

 > **Track hurricanes, tornadoes, and wildfires near any location in real-time.**

-A CLI tool that queries public government APIs (NOAA, WFIGS) to find active natural disasters within a specified radius of your location.
+A CLI tool that queries public government APIs (NOAA, WFIGS) to find active natural disasters within a specified radius of a given location.

 ![CLI Screenshot](cli_screenshot.png)